-Danielle Levi works on the data platform team at Skybox Imaging, where is a software engineer.
+Danielle Levi works on the data platform team at Skybox Imaging.
 Prior to that, she attended Hackbright Academy in Fall 2013.
 She holds a degree in psychology from Stanford University.
-Here is her advice for new programmers on the career jungle gym.
+Clever, outgoing, and always ready to help (collaboration is an essential part of engineering, after all), Danielle shares her latest advice for new programmers on the career jungle gym.

 It’s incredibly easy to get overwhelmed by the whale that is computer science, especially if you’re learning it untraditionally.
 Programs, like bootcamps and university majors, are great because they decompose and prioritize things for you.
-When you learn things informally, I think its important to impose structure and limit the scope of what you focus on.
-Its unrealistic to try to know everything at a great depth in a short amount of time.
-True knowledge comes only with time and experience, so patience and self-understanding is key.
+When you learn things informally, I think it’s important to impose structure and limit the scope of what you focus on.
+It’s unrealistic to try to know everything at a great depth in a short amount of time.
+True knowledge comes only with time and experience, so patience and self-understanding are key.

 For me, the most important characteristic is perseverance.
-As a programmer, your life resolves around problem solving.
+As a programmer, your life revolves around problem-solving.
 On a high level, you are given a problem and you design solutions for it.
 Within each proposed solution, you come across even smaller problems and bugs.
 Often the way that you initially tackle it will not automatically work and the resolution of one bug can lead to many more.
 Programming can be a frustrating experience, but having perseverance and creative thinking ensures that you can stay with a problem and approach it from many perspectives until you finally reach a working solution.
-The process will rarely be straightforward and direct, but being perseverant and reaching resolution is so rewarding.
+The process will rarely be straightforward and direct but being perseverant and reaching a resolution is so rewarding.

 How Did You Get Your Job?